Also known as:Promyelocytic Leukemia/Retinoic Acid Receptor Alpha [PML-RARA t(15;17)(q22;q12)]; Acute Promyelocytic Leukemia; AML-M3

 When is it ordered?

-Testing is ordered when a doctor suspects that a person has APL.
-Initial testing may be indicated when a person has abnormal findings on a CBC and/or blood smear such as an increased or decreased number of white blood cells, decreased platelets, decreased red blood cells, and abnormal, immature white blood cells called promyelocytes, and nonspecific symptoms that may be related to leukemia such as:
+Testing is ordered when a healthcare practitioner suspects that a person has APL.
+Initial testing may be indicated when a person has abnormal findings on a complete blood count (CBC) and/or blood smear such as an increased or decreased number of white blood cells, decreased platelets, decreased red blood cells, and abnormal, immature white blood cells called leukemic promyelocytes, and nonspecific symptoms that may be related to leukemia such as:

 - Fatigue or weakness